 For more information on second-hand tyres, click here.

-Retreaded tyres are safe: 4 out of 5 civil aircraft fly on them.
+Retreaded tyres are safe: 4 out of 5 civil aircraft land on them.
 International regulation ensures that retreaded tyres meet the same safety standards as new tyres.
 In all other respects retreaded tyres offer similar or better performance than the original tyre.

 Using retreaded truck and bus tyres delivers three times the resource efficiency and consumes four times fewer tyres than using low-cost single-life tyres.
 All at the same overall tyre cost per mile.

-95% of retreaded truck and bus tyre used in the UK are made in the UK.
+Over 80% of retreaded truck and bus tyre used in the UK are made in the UK.
 85% of the used tyre is re-used in a retread, greatly increasing resource productivity and improving supply resilience.